noah-hein/noah-hein/README.md

 # Hi there, I'm Noah 👋

 - 🏢 Software Developer for The Ohio State University
-- 🔭 I like to mess around with distributed computing with machine learning
+- 🔭 I like to mess around with distributed computing and machine learning

 ## Skills